-- There are a number of other issues related to the use of PPIs, including headache, rashes, and nausea.
+- There are some other issues related to the use of PPIs, including a headache, rashes, and nausea.

-As you can see, there are major drawbacks to the use of Proton-Pump Inhibitors, and many doctors hope to limit their therapeautic use as much as possible as a result.
-By taking this new information regarding GERD and using it to create new treatments for Acid Reflux and Heartburn that focus on relieving inflammation, perhaps we can completely circumvent the need for PPIs for GERD.
+As you can see, there are significant drawbacks to the use of Proton-Pump Inhibitors, and many doctors hope to limit their therapeutic use as much as possible as a result.
+By taking this new information regarding GERD and using it to create new treatments for Acid Reflux and Heartburn that focus on relieving inflammation, perhaps we can entirely circumvent the need for PPIs for GERD.

 How to Treat Heartburn the Right Way

-In addition to these side-effects, there is also the issue of antacid effectiveness.
-Often, PPIs only mitigate the pain associated with heartburn, rather than resolving the pain completely, thus leaving many to still suffer even when taking these potentially dangerous drugs.
+In addition to these side effects, there is also the issue of antacid effectiveness.
+Often, PPIs only mitigate the pain associated with heartburn, rather than resolving the pain completely, thus leaving many to suffer even still when taking these potentially dangerous drugs.
 Although heartburn is a temporary issue for many patients, for others, it is a chronic and debilitating health issue.
-If we can move beyond simply treating the symptoms of GERD and work on the root cause, everyone wins.
+If we can move beyond merely treating the symptoms of GERD and work on the cause, everyone wins.
 There are millions of people nationwide that turn to antacid medications on at least a somewhat regular basis.

-Using PPIs and other drugs for heartburn for an extended period of time vastly increases the risk of experiencing the issues again soon after treatment is suspended.
-After a few weeks, the body acclimates to the presence of these drugs and when the effects of the medications subside, the body starts producing acid again, and natural acid mitigation is stunted.
-PPIs are great for the drug industry, but terrible for the consumer.
-Its important to recognize that, when you stop using Antacids, the pain isn’t the result of physiological damage, but due to elevated levels of acid in the Digestive Tract.
-It’s important to find a doctor that can help you find alternative treatments for GERD, so that you can overcome the need for currently available Antacids if at all possible.
+Using PPIs and other drugs for heartburn for an extended period vastly increases the risk of experiencing the issues again soon after treatment is suspended.
+After a few weeks, the body acclimates to the presence of these drugs, and when the effects of the medications subside, the body starts producing acid again, and natural acid mitigation is stunted.
+PPIs are significant for the drug industry but terrible for the consumer.
+It’s important to recognize that, when you stop using Antacids, the pain isn’t the result of physiological damage, but due to elevated levels of acid in the Digestive Tract.
+It’s important to find a doctor that can help you find alternative treatments for GERD so that you can overcome the need for currently available Antacids if at all possible.

 Contact Us Now